mittwald/cli/README.md

   $ mw org delete [ORG-ID] [-q] [-f]

 ARGUMENTS
-  ORG-ID  ID or short ID of a org; this argument is optional if a default org is set in the context
+  ORG-ID  ID or short ID of an org; this argument is optional if a default org is set in the context

 FLAGS
   -f, --force  Do not ask for confirmation